umr4nlp/umr-guidelines/guidelines.md

 * Polarity: Polarity is only annotated for negative polarity as indicated by negation marker or an affix indicating negation.
 * Mode: The mode attribute is typically for the main predicate of a sentence.
 Its values include `imperative` aand `interrogative`
 * Quantity: The value of a `:quant` attribute is a numerical number
-* Value: The value of a `:value` attribute is aa numerical number.
+* Value: The value of a `:value` attribute is a numerical number.

 **Differences between AMR and UMR**